A hybrid stochastic configuration interaction-coupled cluster approach for multireference systems: Approximate mr-CCMC

 \subsubsection{Relaxed-reference mr-CCMC}

-The {rr-mr-CCMC} method can be implemented na\"ively by allowing death within the reference space and all spawning attempts from determinants in the external space.
-As is shown later in \cref{sec:na\"ive_erds}, this implementation does not generate a correct propagator.
-Ideally, we would transform the Hilbert space into the eigenvector basis of the CAS and allow each eigenvector to undergo death and spawning.
+The {rr-mr-CCMC} method could be implemented na\"ively by allowing death within the reference space and all spawning attempts from determinants in the external space.
+As is shown later in \cref{sec:na\"ive_erds}, this implementation would not generate a correct propagator.
+Ideally, we would {express the CAS Hilbert space in the eigenvector basis of the CAS Hamiltonian} and allow each eigenvector to undergo death and spawning {independently}.
 This is not possible when starting from a CIQMC calculation, where only the lowest eigenvector is known.
 However, we can enforce that excitations and death within the reference space occur within the subspace orthogonal to the CIQMC ground state.
 This is more easily done by preserving the CI representation of the CAS wavefunction.

-Consider a set of vectors $\{\ket{\Phi_k}\}$ which span the reference space, where $\ket{\Phi_0}$ is the CASCIQMC wavefunction and the others are an arbitrary set of orthogonal vectors spanning the rest of the space.
-Starting from \cref{eq:iter}, for reference determinant $\ket{D_\mathbf{i}}$
+Consider a set of vectors $\{\ket{\Phi_k}\}$ which span the reference space, where $\ket{\Phi_0}$ is the CASCIQMC wavefunction and the others are an arbitrary set of orthogonal vectors spanning the rest of the space. {Starting from \cref{eq:iter}, for reference determinant $\ket{D_\mu}$, with the shift substituted for the energy and combining the spawning and death terms into one, } The identity operator can be resolved as